idonov8/disability-parking-badge-automation/README.md

 # disability-parking-badge-automation

-### Ministry of Transport would not respond to the online form, so I automated it to keep sending it until they do.
+### Ministry of Transport would not respond to the online form, so I automated it to keep sending until they do.

 To use this script you'll need to install the `requirements.txt` using:
 ```